Coming to Costa Rica?

 Health recommendations

-Malaria prevalence and incidence is very low in Costa Rica.
-Is mainly located in the banana’s plantation in some remote areas of Limon Province and in the south of the country.
-IHCAI participants do not travel for work or tourism to these areas.
+Malaria prevalence and incidence are very low in Costa Rica.
+Is mainly located in the banana plantations in some remote areas of Limon Province and in the south of the country.
+IHCAI participants do not travel to these areas for work or tourism.
 We do not recommend taking any prophylaxis.
-Dengue fever has been spread in the entire country during the last 10 years.
-There is no medication for dengue prophylaxis, repellents are recommended.
-Costa Rica is free of yellow fever since 1970.
+Dengue fever has spread throughout the entire country over the last 20 years.
+There is no medication for dengue prophylaxis; repellents are recommended.
+Costa Rica has been free of yellow fever since 1970.

 Passport & visa

 A valid passport is mandatory to enter Costa Rica.
-It should be valid during the following 6 months from the entry date to Costa Rica.
-Depending on your country of origin you may enter Costa Rica without a visa.
-USA, Canada and most European countries have this privilege.
+It should be valid for the following 6 months from the entry date to Costa Rica.
+Depending on your country of origin, you may enter Costa Rica without a visa.
+The USA, Canada, and most European countries have this privilege.

 More general information about Costa Rica